erysdren/WifeRadiant/README.md

-SourceRadiant
+WifeRadiant
 =================

-The open-source, cross-platform level editor for Source Engine and GoldSrc based games.
+The open-source, cross-platform level editor for idTech, Source Engine, and GoldSrc based games.

-SourceRadiant is a fork of NetRadiant-custom ([GtkRadiant](https://icculus.org/gtkradiant/) 1.4&rarr;massive rewrite&rarr;1.5&rarr;[NetRadiant](https://netradiant.gitlab.io/)&rarr;[NetRadiant-custom](https://github.com/Garux/netradiant-custom)&rarr;this)
+WifeRadiant is a fork of NetRadiant-custom ([GtkRadiant](https://icculus.org/gtkradiant/) 1.4&rarr;massive rewrite&rarr;1.5&rarr;[NetRadiant](https://netradiant.gitlab.io/)&rarr;[NetRadiant-custom](https://github.com/Garux/netradiant-custom)&rarr;this)

 ## THIS PROJECT IS STILL IN AN EARLY ALPHA STATE!<br/>DO NOT OVERWRITE HAMMER-MADE VMFS WITH THIS!<br/>MAKE BACKUPS!